sh1ura/daily-puzzle-solver/README.md

 ![table](https://user-images.githubusercontent.com/86639425/159051443-4f6d26db-561e-4b1d-aa51-2a7211339764.jpg)

 At first, I thought that the fewer and larger pieces make the puzzle more difficult.
 However, after some trials, I found that this relationship is not so clear.
 In fact, as shown above, the more pieces we have, the more solutions exist.
-However, the number of possible piece arrangements also increases, and it makes the puzzle more difficult.
+However, the number of possible arrangements also increases, and it makes the puzzle more difficult.
 At least, 11 pieces version is clearly the easiest, but the other three versions are not so different I think.

 ## My puzzle design